Senior Director, Special Events

 Budget Responsibilities: Yes

-The director of special events is responsible for all aspects of strategy, planning and execution of the Foundation’s fundraising events, including, but not limited to, the annual spring gala, a very high profile, black-tie event and the Foundation’s largest fundraiser generating over $1.2 million annually; the annual 5k walk/run; and a poker event.
+The director of special events is responsible for all aspects of strategy, planning and execution of the Foundation’s fundraising events, including, but not limited to, the annual spring gala, a very high profile, black-tie event and the foundation’s largest fundraiser generating over $1.6 million annually; the annual 5k walk/run; and a poker event.
 The director also provides leadership and direction for third party/beneficiary events.
-This position requires a goal oriented and skilled tactician who can execute complex fundraising events flawlessly, the ability to multitask and problem-solve, excellent interpersonal and negotiation skills and management of volunteer leadership and sponsorship committees.
+This position requires a goal oriented and skilled tactician who can execute complex fundraising events flawlessly, the ability to multi-task and problem-solve, excellent interpersonal and negotiation skills, and management of volunteer leadership and sponsorship committees.

-The director of special events reports to the Managing Director of Development and works with staff from the Development, Marketing and Communications, Finance and Administration, Programs and Policy and Advocacy divisions.
+The director of special events reports to the managing director of development and works with staff from development, marketing and communications, finance, programs and advocacy.
 This position works very closely with the Foundation’s president and founder in planning and executing the annual spring gala.
 The director maintains regular contact with outside organizations and individuals, including diplomats and legislators, volunteers, sponsors and vendors.
-This position supervises one full-time employee (FTE), the development/event coordinator and manages volunteer committees.
+This position supervises one FTE (development/event manager) and manages volunteer committees.

 - Develop a comprehensive understanding of the Foundation’s research, educational, community outreach and advocacy programs to effectively communicate the Foundation’s mission.